Attituding/Hypixel-Announcements/Guide/getting-news.md

 and done! 🎉

+---

 ## Discord Bot
+If you find Discord Bots more manageable, this option is for you.

-Check out the Discord Bot section here:
+Check out the dedicated Discord Bot section here:

 [!ref target="self" text="Discord Bot"](../Bot/getting-started.md)